rksalis/fungicides_metabarcoding/README.md

 Created by Romana K. Salis

-Content Overview:
+Content Overview

+Rcode:
 1. DADA2_analysis_WP1_ITS.R - R code used for sequence processing of the ITS data using the DADA2 pipeline, subsetting the data and normalising read counts
 2. DADA2_analysis_WP1_16S.R - R code used for sequence processing of the 16S data

 3. data_analysis.R - R code used the data analyses of the 5 datasets, including: species richness calculations, RDA analyses, comparisons of individual species, differential abundance analysis of ASVs, analysis of decomposed leaf mass and bacterial density, code for creating the figures and performing the statistical analyses.

-- files for the sequence processing:
+Files for the sequence processing:
 4. sh_general_release_dynamic_04.02.2020_LR.fasta - customised database with long read sequences
 5. unite.taxa1_LR_rescued.csv - ITS taxonomic assignment including rescued taxonomy
 6. ITS.Fto_CT1.rds - R data file: phyloseq object of entire ITS dataset (DATASET 3)